infu/nftanvil/apps/docs/docs/sdk/motoko.md

                 });
 ```

-If anvil.config needs upate, it will get an update.
+If anvil.config needs an update, it will automatically fetch it.

-Then it will create interface object of the exact canister holding our target token and then initiate inter-canister call and wait for the response.
+Then it will create an interface object of the exact canister holding our target token and then initiate the inter-canister call and wait for the response.

 [Cluster.mo](/docs/motoko/cluster/factory)
 has all the object factory functions you will need to send calls to the Anvil cluster.

 To figure out what are the inputs/outputs of functions and what they do, you can check their interfaces specs here:

-[Nft.mo](/docs/motoko/nft/interface) NFTs data, metadata, transfer, use, burn,..
+[Nft.mo](/docs/motoko/nft/interface) NFTs data, metadata, transfer, use, burn...

 [Account.mo](/docs/motoko/account/interface) Inventory.
 Reverse index, AccountIdentifier -> TokenIdentifier